natty1712/Holiday/AndroidUpdate.txt

-Download Manager - Extensive enhancements to the downloading functionality of Safari, check the preference page for more detailed info
+Show Tab Count - Shows the tab count on the button that opens the tab switcher